 Side Effects of Plasma for Hair Treatment

 The best part about the plasma hair growth treatment is that the side effects are not serious.
-Immediately after the treatment, patients may feel some scalp irritation during the healing process.
+Immediately after the treatment, patients may feel some scalp irritation.
+There

 These effects should not be debilitating or prevent you from doing most daily activities.
 If you choose a qualified provider, the doctor will do everything he can to minimize the chances of prolonged discomfort.
-Any pain after the procedure typically subsides within a few weeks.
+Any pain after the procedure typically subsides within a few hours.

 Plasma Hair Growth Near Me